About the Journal

 - Authority: The Editor in Chief must have ultimate authority and responsibility for the Journal.
 The Editor-in-Chief should respect the Journal’s constituents (Readers, Authors, Reviewers, Guest Editors, and Editorial Staff) and work to ensure the honesty and integrity of the Journal’s contents and continuous improvement in journal quality.

 Duties of reviewers

 - Fair reviews: Reviewers should evaluate manuscripts objectively, fairly and professionally.
-Reviewers should avoid personal biases in their comments and judgments, and they should express their views clearly with supporting arguments.
+Reviewers should avoid personal biases in their comments and judgments and express their views clearly with supporting arguments.
 Reviewers must provide substantiated and fair reviews.
-These must avoid the personal attack and not include any material that is defamatory, inaccurate, libellous, misleading, obscene, scandalous, unlawful, or otherwise objectionable, or that infringes any other person’s copyright, right of privacy, or other rights.
+These must avoid personal attack and not include any defamatory, inaccurate, libellous, misleading, obscene, scandalous, unlawful, or otherwise objectionable material that infringes any other person’s copyright, right of privacy, or other rights.